 A clinical internship (HES 311) differs in that the student is mentored by faculty within the HES department, such as part of a clinical research project or the community outreach program, HELPS.
 You may contact HES professors directly to inquire about potential HES 311 opportunities.

 In order to receive academic credit for either 310 or 311, students must get their planned experience approved prior to registering for the class.
-Further instruction, including application and travel authorization forms can be found at:

 Each course may only be taken one time for up to 2.0 credit hours and a pass/fail grade.
 To pass the course, students need to complete 45 (1 credit) or 90 (2 credits) hours of hands-on experience during the semester of enrollment (or summer term), submit a log of hours worked, and write a 4-5 page paper on the experiences.
-For more information, please contact Dr. Beavers (email@example.com).
+For more information, please contact Dr. Gary Miller (email@example.com).